MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 - In order to protect against attacks originating from the existing domains, administration of the bastion environment must be isolated from the administrative accounts of the existing domain.
 - The bastion environment requires TCP/IP connectivity to the domain controllers in the existing domain.
 A list of ports can be found at [How to configure a firewall for domains and trusts](https://support.microsoft.com/kb/179442).
 - A virtualized deployment of Active Directory Domain Services requires specific features from the virtualization platform, as described in [Virtualized Domain Controller Deployment and Configuration](https://technet.microsoft.com/library/jj574223.aspx).
-- A high availability deployment of SQL Server for MIM Service requires specialized storage configuration, described in the section [SQL Server database storage](#sql-server-database-storage) below.
+- A high availability deployment of SQL Server for MIM Service requires specialized storage configuration, described in the section [SQL Server database storage](#sql-server-database-storage).
 Not all hosting providers may currently offer Windows Server hosting with disk configurations suitable for SQL Server failover clusters.

 ## Deployment preparation and recovery procedures

-Preparing for a high availability or disaster recovery-ready deployment of the bastion environment requires consideration for how to install Windows Server Active Directory, SQL Server and its database on shared storage, and the MIM Service and its PAM components.
+Preparing for a high availability or disaster recovery-ready deployment of the bastion environment requires consideration for how to install Windows Server Active Directory, SQL Server, its database on shared storage, and the MIM Service and its PAM components.

 ### Windows Server

 Windows Server contains a built-in feature for high availability, enabling multiple computers to work together as a failover cluster.
 The clustered servers are connected by physical cables and by software.
 If one or more of the cluster nodes fail, other nodes begin to provide service (a process known as failover).
 More details can be found at the [Failover Clustering overview](https://technet.microsoft.com/library/hh831579.aspx).

 Make sure the operating system and applications in the bastion environment receive updates for security issues.
 Some of these updates may require a server restart, so coordinate the times in which updates are applied across the servers to avoid extended outages.
 One approach is to use [Cluster-Aware Updating](https://technet.microsoft.com/library/hh831694.aspx) for the servers in a Windows Server failover cluster.

 The servers in the bastion environment will be joined to a domain, and dependent on the domain services.
 Make sure that they are not inadvertently configured with a dependency on a particular domain controller for services such as DNS.